Healthdirect Free Australian health advice you can count on.

 Ultrasounds during pregnancy are important for checking the baby's development, checking for multiple pregnancies and picking up abnormailities

-If it is recommended that you have a transvaginal ultrasound scan you will be asked to empty your bladder and undress from the waist down, with a gown or sheet to cover you.
+If you are having a transvaginal ultrasound scan, you will be asked to empty your bladder and undress from the waist down, with a gown or sheet to cover you.
 The transducer is slightly larger than a tampon.
 It will be covered in a protective sleeve or condom and lubricated with gel, inserted into the vagina and gently moved around.

-A transrectal ultrasound requires that you have an enema beforehand.
-A narrow transducer, coated in gel, is inserted into the rectum from where it can take images of the prostate and surrounding tissues.
-This does not normally hurt.
+Before having a transrectal ultrasound, you will need to have an enema.
+A narrow transducer, coated in gel, is inserted into the rectum, from where it can take images of the prostate and surrounding tissues.
+This can be uncomfortable but shouldn't hurt.

-An ultrasound scan usually takes 20 – 60 minutes.
+An ultrasound scan can take 20 – 60 minutes.
 It is an outpatient procedure (you will not be admitted to hospital), performed by a specially trained doctor, radiologist or sonographer.
-There are no after effects and you’ll be able to go about your normal activities afterwards.
+There are no aftereffects and you'll should be able to go about your normal activities afterwards.

 Are there any risks with ultrasound?

-Because it does not involve radiation, ultrasound is very safe.
-Because it’s considered very safe it can be used routinely in pregnancy.
-Generally, ultrasound does not involve any injections.
+Because it does not involve radiation, ultrasound is very safe and can be used routinely in pregnancy.

 The sound waves produced during ultrasound are beyond the threshold of human hearing, so you won't hear them.